Post originally written by Tracy McDonald in December 2020. Updated in April 2023 by Brittany Mara.

 #6 Ad Copy

 Go through your ads and ensure that they follow ad copy best practices.
-In order to focus on the highest priority ads that may not be following best practices, you can start with the lowest-CTR or poor-quality score ads.
+In order to focus on the highest priority ads that may not be following best practices, you can start with the lowest-CTR, poor-quality score ads, or ads with lower ad strength (poor or average).
+Pro tip: check ad strength on a monthly basis as it can change frequently.
+Also, implementing Google suggested headlines/descriptions can be an easy way to improve ad strength.
 Ad copy best practices include:

 - The keyword appears at least once

 - Ad copy is customized to fit the ad group theme

 - There is always a clear CTA in the ad copy

 - Provide as many unique headlines as possible